saturnops/terraform-aws-vpc/README.md

 ## Network Scenarios

-Users only need to provide `vpc_cidr` and subnets are calculated with the help of [in-built functions](https://gitlab.com/saturnops/sal/terraform/aws/network/-/blob/qa/main.tf#L2).
+Users need to provide `vpc_cidr` and subnets are calculated with the help of [in-built functions](https://gitlab.com/saturnops/sal/terraform/aws/network/-/blob/qa/main.tf#L2).

 This module supports three scenarios for creating Network resource on AWS.
-Each will be explained in further detail in the corresponding sections.
+Each will be explained in detail in the corresponding sections.

 - **simple-vpc (default behavior):** For creating a VPC with only public subnets and IGW.
   - `vpc_cidr       = ""`